-As the holidays approach, so too does a some tension about celebrating Christmas in public schools.
+As the holidays approach, so too does some tension about celebrating Christmas in public schools.

-“We celebrate their holidays, why can’t we have Christmas any more?”
+“We celebrate their holidays; why can’t we have Christmas any more?”

 Is the removal of Christmas from the dialogue of public schools a goal of those seeking to make public schooling more equitable and inclusive?
 The answer is a resounding, “NO.”

 Christmas trees can be present and it is definitely not problematic to wish people who observe it, a “Merry Christmas”.

 While no one wants to remove Christmas from the overarching narrative, there is an attempt to “de-center” it from being the dominant celebration of public schooling.

-Christmas was once seen as the major Canadian celebration, but is now one of many Canadian celebrations.
+Christmas was once seen as the major Canadian celebration but is now one of many Canadian celebrations.

-At Christmas time, there are often trees, lights, decorations and songs brought in and shared with schools and students.
+At Christmas time, there are often trees, lights, decorations, and songs brought in and shared with schools and students.

 Joy is for Everyone

 Whenever there is recognition of other festivals/cultures/celebrations, it is usually by way of a presentation in a small setting.

 The move to “Winter Concerts” is in no way meant to devalue Christmas but instead situate it within the context of a wider reality.

 The sense of “invisibility,” which some feel has happened to Christmas, is what has routinely happened to many groups of people and cultures in our system.

 As we strive to develop an inclusive Canadian society, we need to equally recognize and meaningfully celebrate with all.

-This means not reducing it to a “samosa and sari” (dress up and bring your food) day but allowing these celebrations a similar space as Christmas.
+This means not reducing it to a “samosa and sari” (dress up and bring your food) day but giving these celebrations a similar space as Christmas.

 We have many diverse celebrations.
 In a public school system, one celebration should not be seen as more important than another.

-Working together we can ensure that ours is a truly inclusive society, including being able to say “Merry Christmas” and acknowledge it as ONE of the many celebrations that we are privileged to share in Canada.
+Working together, we can ensure that ours is a truly inclusive society, including being able to say “Merry Christmas” and acknowledge it as ONE of the many celebrations that we are privileged to share in Canada.